LoopKit/loopdocs/docs/browser/bb-errors.md

 ![steps to delete a given identifier](img/delete-identifiers.svg){width="700"}
 {align="center"}

-If coming here because you enter the wrong `TEAMID` in <code>Secrets</code> - return to [Rerun Steps with Correct TEAMID](#rerun-steps-with-correct-teamid) when you've deleted as many identifiers as you can.
+If coming here because you entered the wrong `TEAMID` in <code>Secrets</code> - return to [Rerun Steps with Correct TEAMID](#rerun-steps-with-correct-teamid) when you've deleted as many identifiers as you can.

 After you delete identifiers, you must add them back before you can build a given app.
 Configure them and build again.